rtcharity/resources.eahub.org/content/events/social.md

 If you are expecting people who are new to EA to come along to your social event, it is helpful to give a short introduction to EA - either to the whole group, or invite new people to chat with some experienced members of the group to give them an overview.

-Check out the “<a target="_blank" href="/learn/communicate-ea/">Communicating about EA</a>” section for ideas to what to say in an introduction.
+Check out the “<a target="_blank" href="/learn/communicate-ea/">Communicating about EA</a>” section for ideas on what to say in an introduction.

 EA London <a target="_blank" href="https://forum.effectivealtruism.org/posts/znuJ2Z48YnEjrGLvA/why-do-ea-events-attract-more-men-than-women-focus-group">analysed the gender split</a> of their events and found that their social events were male-dominated while other events (talks, reading groups) were gender-balanced, so it is worth considering whether your social events are appealing to a diverse group of people interested in EA.